-Oversight of credit risk is provided through loan policy and various other credit-related policies, clearly defined processes and detailed procedures and our credit risk appetite.
+Oversight of credit risk is provided through loan policy and various other credit-related policies, clearly defined processes and detailed procedures in conjunction with our credit risk appetite.
 These policies, processes and procedures place emphasis on strong underwriting standards and detection of potential credit problems in order to develop and implement any necessary action plan(s) on a timely basis to mitigate potential losses and are carried out by our lenders and lending support personnel, our credit administration group, our underwriters and various other officers and personnel in the Bank that have credit management responsibilities.

-Additionally, our policies, process and procedures are subject to review by our Credit Risk Management ("CRM") group (second line oversight), our BRC and periodic audits by our Internal Audit group (third line oversight).
+Additionally, our policies, processes and procedures are subject to review by our Credit Risk Management ("CRM") group (second line oversight), our BRC and periodic audits by our Internal Audit group (third line oversight).
 Our Board approved credit risk appetite is monitored at least on a quarterly basis through our credit risk profile which is further categorized into default risk (risk of loss arising from a debtor being unlikely to pay its loan obligations in full) and concentration risk (risk associated with any single exposure or group of exposures with the potential to produce large enough losses to threaten the Bank's core operations).

 Our CRM function is separate from our lending function and provides second line oversight.
-CRM is responsible for providing an independent evaluation of credit risk in new lending products, our loan portfolio, including detailed credit reviews performed for the purpose of reviewing the adequacy of documentation, compliance with loan policy and other credit policies, reviewing individual loan grading, evaluating asset quality, performing and reporting to ERC and BRC credit risk analytics (which includes assessing the trend of credit risk metrics which inform our credit risk profile, assessing any trends or material transitions or migrations of our internal risk ratings or credit grading of individual loan portfolios, and various other risk analytics), and reviewing the effectiveness of credit administration, among other items.
+CRM is responsible for providing an independent evaluation of credit risk in new lending products and for our loan portfolio.
+This responsibility includes detailed credit reviews performed for the purpose of reviewing the adequacy of documentation, compliance with loan policy and other credit policies, reviewing individual loan grading, evaluating asset quality, performing and reporting to ERC and BRC credit risk analytics (which includes assessing the trend of credit risk metrics which inform our credit risk profile, assessing any trends or material transitions or migrations of our internal risk ratings or credit grading of individual loan portfolios, and various other risk analytics), and reviewing the effectiveness of credit administration, among other items.
 CRM prepares reports that document their credit risk oversight activities, including identification of underwriting or other deficiencies in the loan approval or credit monitoring process, establishing recommendations for improvement and outlining management's proposed action plan(s) and timeline(s) for curing any identified deficiencies, among other findings and recommendations.
 Internal oversight of the CRM function is provided by the Credit Risk Management Council ("CRMC"), which is comprised of senior officers of the Bank and chaired by the Managing Director of CRM.
 The reports produced by CRM are provided to and reviewed by CRMC.
 Additionally, key trends or significant issues identified in such reports that might impact credit risk are reported to ERC, BRC and/or the Board.

 Our Internal Audit group performs periodic audits of various lending and credit-related activities, including underwriting, closing and funding procedures, credit and asset administration and CRM activities, among others.
 Internal Audit prepares reports documenting such audits, including recommendations for improvement and management's proposed action plan(s) and timeline(s) for remediating such recommendations.
 These reports are provided to and reviewed by our Audit Committee.

 Loan Portfolio.
-At December 31, 2022, our total loan portfolio was \$20.78 billion, an increase of 13.5% from \$18.31 billion at December 31, 2021.
-At December 31, 2022, our total loan portfolio consisted of 75.1% real estate loans, 4.3% commercial and industrial loans, 11.8% consumer loans and 8.8% other loans.
-Real estate loans, our largest category of loans, include all loans made to finance the development of real property construction projects, provided such loans are secured by real estate, and all other loans secured by real estate as evidenced by mortgages or other liens.
+At December 31, 2023, our total loan portfolio was \$26.46 billion, an increase of 27.3% from \$20.78 billion at December 31, 2022.
+At December 31, 2023, our total loan portfolio consisted of 76.5% real estate loans, 4.8% commercial and industrial loans, 11.2% consumer loans and 7.5% other loans.
+Real estate loans, the largest category of loans, include loans secured by real estate as evidenced by mortgages or other liens, including loans made to finance the development of real property construction projects.